RammaniPandey/Databricks-14-Days-AI-Challenge/README.md

 # 🚀 Databricks 14 Days AI Challenge

-This repository documents my learning journey through the Databricks 14 Days AI Challenge, organized by Indian Data Club in collaboration with Codebasics and Databricks.
+This repository documents my learning journey through the **Databricks 14 Days AI Challenge**, organized by **Indian Data Club** in collaboration with Codebasics and Databricks.
 The challenge focuses on building strong fundamentals in Databricks, Apache Spark, and modern data engineering & AI workflows through daily hands-on practice and real-world use cases.

 ## 📌 Challenge Overview